shaunluttin/project-management-approaches/rapid-development-lifecycle-planning.md

 3. **Post-Modern**
 4. **New Dynamism**

-People learning chess tend to go through those same stages.
-People learning software do too.
+People learning chess (and software) tend to go through simmilar stages.

 Lifecycles are to software how strategy is to chess.